SARA: Stress Test Reasoning in Audio Deepfake Detection: Appendix

-Table \ref{table:RQ3_dissonance} reveals which forensic dimensions act as the most effective ``Silent Alarms.''
-The \textit{Quality} dimension emerges as the most sensitive indicator of manipulation, particularly for the Phi-4-multimodal model, where dissonance surges from $30.18\%$ to $38.56\%$ under attack.
-This suggests that even when the model fails to classify the audio as a deepfake, its reasoning layer remains highly conflicted about the acoustic artifacts present in the recording.
-Conversely, dimensions like \textit{Liveliness} show mixed behaviors; while Qwen2-Audio suppresses conflict (acting as a black box), weaker models like Gemma often exhibit lower dissonance under attack (e.g., Liveliness drops $44.68\% \rightarrow 37.58\%$), further evidence of the dangerous \textit{Systemic Deception} where the model rationalizes the loss of vital signs.
+Table \ref{table:RQ3_dissonance} identifies the forensic dimensions most sensitive to adversarial perturbations.
+The \textit{Quality} dimension serves as a primary indicator of manipulation, particularly in the Phi-4-multimodal model, where dissonance increases from 38.56\% under adversarial conditions.
+This suggests that the reasoning layer generates evidence inconsistent with the final classification, even when the model fails to correctly categorize the audio.
+Conversely, dimensions such as \textit{Liveliness} exhibit heterogeneous behaviors: while Qwen2-Audio suppresses internal dissonance, smaller models such as Gemma demonstrate a reduction in dissonance under attack (e.g., Liveliness dissonance shifts from (44.68\% to 37.58\%).
+These results indicate that certain model architectures may lack the internal consistency required to flag adversarial inputs, potentially leading to logical alignment with incorrect classification outputs.